Whether you’re installing a new air conditioner or looking to maximize your current one, getting it level is important.

 3. More Wear and Tear

 If your air conditioner isn’t level, it might vibrate more than normal.
 This can cause annoying noises when on and even require air conditioning repair.

 Excessive vibration can:

 - Place more strain on parts and wear them out quicker.

 - Loosen refrigerant lines and create a costly refrigerant leak.

 - Eventually wear out your air conditioner much faster.

 How to Level an Air Conditioner Pad

-Leveling an air conditioner pad requires expertise.
-It’s typically not a job you’ll want to try by yourself, since your air conditioner might need to be temporarily disconnected.
-This requires the help of a certified HVAC tech.
+Leveling an air conditioner pad takes experience.
+It’s usually not a job you’ll want to tackle on your own, because your air conditioner might need to be temporarily disconnected.
+This requires the assistance of a certified HVAC tech.

-If you’re worried your air conditioner is sinking and creating problems, give Fleming Heating & Air Conditioning Inc a call at 877-389-2465.
-We’ll inspect your air conditioner for any damage and then determine the best way to get it level again.
+If you think your air conditioner is sinking and causing problems, give Fleming Heating & Air Conditioning Inc a call at 877-389-2465.
+We’ll inspect your air conditioner for any damage and then determine the best way to level it.